Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: MDM-GILS-RVND: The Hybrid Heuristic with Data Mining

-For generating initial solutions using patterns, the hybrid constructive procedure of the DM-GILS-RVND tries to insert segments of solution when possible, where a segment of solution is a sequence of consecutive arcs found in the given pattern.
-Considering the example showed in Figure \ref{fig:mined-arcs}, three segments of solution were found in the extracted pattern, which were used to generate a solution, illustrated in \ref{fig:generated-solution-with-frequent-arcs}.
-It is important to emphasize that during this construction, only the first vertex of a segment is available to be chosen, so that, when the first vertex is selected, the entire segment is inserted at once.
+For generating an initial solution using a given pattern, the hybrid constructive procedure tries to insert segments of solutions in the partial solution when possible.
+We refer to a segment of solution as a sequence of consecutive arcs found in an extracted pattern.
+Considering the example shown in Fig.~\ref{fig:mining-process}, three segments were found and used to construct an initial solution.
+It is important to emphasize that during the construction process, only the first vertex of a segment is available to be chosen, so that when any first vertex is selected, its corresponding segment is included in the partial solution at once.

-This hybrid constructive procedure is detailed in Algorithm \ref{alg:dm-gils-rvnd-constructive}.
-Firstly, the depot (vertex~0) is placed into the partial solution $s$ (line~1).
-Then, the Consecutive Arcs Lists~(CAL) are generated using the pattern $p$ as input (line~2).
-Each list in CAL is basically a sequence of adjacent arcs found in $p$.
-Based on CAL, the Customers List~(CL) of this algorithm is then created with those that do not exist in any list of CAL and those that are the very first customer of each list in CAL (line~3).
-Next, if the vertex~0 is the first vertex of a list in CAL, then this list is appended to $s$ and removed from CAL (lines~4-7).
-After, the variable $r$ receives the last inserted vertex in~$s$ (line 8).
-In the inner loop (lines~9-21), $r$ is used as reference in the sorting of CL (line~10), as already explained in Algorithm 2.
-Next, the RCL is filled with the ($\alpha$ x 100)\% best customers from CL to, then, a customer $c$ be randomly selected from RCL (lines 10-12).
-The customer $c$ is checked in all first elements of each CAL list and, if found, the entire segment is inserted into $s$ and removed from CAL (lines 13-15), otherwise, only $c$ is inserted into $s$ (lines 16-17).
+This hybrid constructive procedure is detailed in Algorithm 5.
+Firstly, the depot (vertex 0) is placed into the partial solution $s$ (line~1).
+Then, the Consecutive Arcs Lists (CAL) are generated using the pattern $p$ as input (line~2).
+Each list in CAL is a segment of solution found in $p$.
+Based on CAL, the Customers List (CL) of this algorithm is then created with those that do not exist in any list of CAL and those that are the very first customer of each list in CAL (line 3).
+Next, if the vertex 0 is the first vertex of a list in CAL, then this list is appended to $s$, and removed from CAL (lines 4-7).
+Then, the variable $r$ receives the last inserted vertex in $s$ (line 8).
+In the inner loop (lines 9-21), $r$ is used as reference in the sorting of CL (line 10), as already explained in Algorithm~\ref{alg:gils-rvnd-constructive}.
+Next, the RCL is filled with the ($\alpha$ x 100)\% best customers from CL (line~11).
+Then, a customer $c$ is randomly selected from RCL (line~12).
+The customer $c$ is checked in the first element of each CAL list and, if found, the entire segment is included in $s$ and removed from CAL (lines 13-15), otherwise, only $c$ is included in $s$ (lines 16-17).
 After this conditional block, $r$ is updated and $c$ is removed from CL (lines 19-20).
-When CL becomes empty, $s$ is returned by the algorithm (line 22).
+When CL becomes empty, $s$ is returned by the algorithm (line 22)